Very high-accuracy environmental automatic control, and pollution monitoring and recording. (DIAPASON) - 01.15.14

-DTM is studying a scientific phenomena based on nano-particle migration and capture achieved by very small thermal gradients.
-The particle dimensions that can be ?trapped? thanks to recently designed hardware range from one micron to one thousandth of a micron.
+DTM is investigating a scientific phenomena based on nano-particle migration and capture achieved by very small thermal gradients.
+The particle dimensions that can be “trapped” range from one micron to one thousandth of a micron.
 This range is very meaningful in many fields.
 Some examples are:

 - Combustion verification and tuning of parameters in order to improve efficiency, increase fuel savings and reduce pollution.